 |1-¼" conduit makes a great antenna mast.
 The material can be metal or PVC.
 Conduit scraps from a local hardware store can be used to secure the mast to trusses or joists using standard deck screws.
 This will give you some flexibility should you need to relocate the antenna.

 Avoid using wire or twine to hang the antenna, as this will make positioning of the antenna more difficult.
 If you can't find 1 ¼" pipe, don't worry, all of the antennas we sell, have mast clamps that adjust from 1" to 2" in diameter.
-We also sell a 30 inch tall "J" Mount Mast that can be attached to any solid surface.
+We offer 30" and 40" tall "J" Mount Masts that can be attached to any solid surface.
 This offers a very flexible and compact mounting option for tight spaces.